Refer to the NEMT Guide for information about procedures.

 Nonemergency Medical Transportation Services (NEMT)

 NEMT provides Medical Assistance (MA) members with the safest, most appropriate and cost-effective mode of transportation to get to and from nonemergency medical service appointments.
-Recipients can arrange NEMT as one-way or round trips.
+Members can arrange NEMT as one-way or round trips.
 Medical necessity determines which of the following types or levels of transport and ancillary services the member is certified to receive for transport to and from covered medical services:

 All NEMT transport services include reimbursement in the rates for all activities of the transport driver needed to ensure the safe loading, unloading and transport of the rider.
 This may include but is not limited to any of the following:

 Emergency Medical Transportation

 Ambulance transportation services is the transport of a member whose medical condition or diagnosis requires medically necessary services before and during transport.
 This includes air and ground, emergency and nonemergency ambulance services.

 Eligible providers must meet the following:

 Refer to the Provider Enrollment webpage for general enrollment requirements.
 Refer to the Provider Basics, Provider Requirements, and Access Services sections for nonparticipating provider information.

 Provider Type Home Page Links

 To be eligible to receive NEMT services, the member must meet one of the following criteria:

 Members enrolled in a managed care organization (MCO) must contact the appropriate MCO for the process and procedures for obtaining transportation services.

 MinnesotaCare members enrolled in a managed care plan with dates of service on and after January 1, 2017, will only receive or be reimbursed for personal mileage (mode 1), unassisted transport— out-of-state airfare only (mode 3), and out-of-state transport and ancillary services (lodging, meals, parking or tolls) through the local county or tribal agencies.
 All other NEMT transports are accessed through the health plan.

 Transportation to services provided for a waiver program is the responsibility of the waiver program.
 For member transportation to waiver program services, see HCBS Waiver Services and Elderly Waiver (EW) and Alternate Care (AC) Program sections in the manual.